-The Native Organizers Alliance, a project of People's Action Institute, will hold our 5th annual Native Organizers Training in August 2016.
+The Native Organizers Alliance will hold our 5th annual Native Organizers Training in August 2016.

 APPLICATIONS ARE CLOSED FOR 2016!

 The training is geared to Natives organizing in Indian Country, in rural, reservation or urban communities.
 It is a four-day intensive workshop that covers building people-power, campaign planning, community led policy change, and how to use our stories to win struggles, all through the lens of our Native cultural traditions.
 This training is an opportunity to strengthen Indian Country’s organizing infrastructure through relationship building, peer support and coordination with other Natives who are doing community organizing.
 This workshop prepares organizers for leading a community-driven campaign on the issues and concerns that are relevant to Indian Country.

 This workshop is for Native people involved in social justice efforts in Indian Country — tribal leaders, community organizers and staff of native-led nonprofits — folks who want to work to make transformational change in Indian country.

 The training is free for participants.
 Cost of housing, transportation and most meals are covered by the program.
 Participants are responsible for additional costs.
 Space is limited to 20 participants.
 Unfortunately, not all who apply will be accepted.

 Thanks to the financial support of the Communities Creating Healthy Environments, a project of the Robert Wood Johnson Foundation.